|Caribbean Netherlands||Periods||Inbound tourism per air (x 1 000)|

 Status of the figures:

-The provisional figures for the first half of 2020 have been added.
+The provisional figures for the first quarter of 2021 have been added.

 When will new figures be published?

-The new figures for the year 2020 are likely to be available in the second quarter of 2021.
+The new figures for the second quarter 2021 are likely to be available in the third quarter of 2021.